hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * General ACLs do not support specifying a username or hostname.

-* Temorary URLs do not use the X-Account-Meta-Temp-URL-Key metadata to store the secret key.
+* Temporary URLs do not use the X-Account-Meta-Temp-URL-Key metadata to store the secret key.
 Instead we use the HP Cloud Identity Services _Access Keys_.

 * FormPOST --- The key used in FormPOST uses the HP Cloud Identity Services _Access Keys_.